Technical Due Diligence

 Automated analysis

-Our tooling builds the knowledge graph — every entity, relationship, and decision trace — plus dependency mapping and industry benchmarking.
-Automated, not interviews.
+Our tooling reads the code and its full history — every dependency and decision trace — plus architecture and risk mapping.
+Read directly, not from interviews.

 03